fourcoders/LatchBundle/README.md

 ### Step 1: Download LatchBundle using composer

 Add LatchBundle in your composer.json.

+First option:
-LatchBundle requires the official Latch PHP SDK by ElevenPaths.
+You can install the official [Latch PHP SDK by ElevenPaths](https://github.com/ElevenPaths/latch-sdk-php).
 [Composer can not load repositories recursively](https://getcomposer.org/doc/faqs/why-can%27t-composer-load-repositories-recursively.md) .You need to add this dependency in your composer.json or You can manage it by satis or toran proxy.

 ```js